top of page

 Conference Presentations since 2019

-Roch, S. G., Zhuang*, W., Park*, J., Sim*, W. Y., & Shaju*, S. (to be presented 2022).
-Performance management rater calibration meetings from the employee perspective [Society for Industrial and Organizational Psychology Annual Conference, Seattle, WA, United States.
+Roch, S. G., Zhuang, W., Park, J., Sim, W. Y., & Shaju, S. (2022, April).
+Performance management rater calibration meetings from the employee perspective [Poster].
+Society for Industrial and Organizational Psychology Annual Conference, Seattle, WA, United States.

 Roch, S. G., Zhuang*, W, Shaju*, S., Park*, J., Jin*, F., & Brooks*, R. (2021, April).
 Performance rating calibration meetings, rating preference, and rating format.
 Poster presented at the annual meeting of the Society for Industrial and Organizational Psychology, virtual